simomarsili/little-bio-parser/README.rst

 =================
 little-bio-parser
 =================
-Minimal parser for files of biological alignments (fasta or stockholm formats).
+A minimalistic parser for sequence alignments
+(fasta or stockholm formats).

 The parser returns a generator of the alignment records as (index, title, sequence) tuples, where: